zcy10023004/MovieReviewServer/README.md

 commands:
-  npm install : install al dependencies npm run mango-mac : start mango server for mac (dont know if this works in specific enviroment) npm start : start the server
+  npm install : install al dependencies npm run mango-mac : start mango server for mac (dont know if this works in specific enviroment, may need to install mangodb first) npm start : start the server

+  FYI, this server is hand made, not copied.